 Back in the 80’s “screenshots” had to be done manually.
 As in you had to literally take a picture of the tv screen with the image you wanted to capture, with a camera.
 With actual film.
 And then have that film developed at the One Hour Photo store.
 I know this because I spent a horrifying amount of time doing it.
 Pictures of my personal “rock gods” in magazines were not enough, oh no, there were specific images I just needed to have, to own, to be able to look at whenever the hell I wanted not just when MTV let me.
 And with that I began recording videos off the aforementioned MTV, on our suitcase sized VHS player, and embarking on regular photo sessions with my favorite videos.
 Of course I did this when no one was home as there was no way I could really explain why I was doing it.
-“Well Mom, I like Simon LeBon’s mouth in the “Hungry Like the Wolf” video and I want a picture of it, like, in action…so uh, do you think you could pick me up a roll of film when you go shopping later ?
-Mom ? “.
-No, best to keep it to myself, acquire my own film, and document my video stills in secret.
+How could I possibly tell Mom I liked Simon LeBon’s mouth in the “Hungry Like the Wolf” video so much that I really needed a picture of it.
+No, best to keep it to myself and document my video stills in secret.

 One day as I was thumbing through my “Hungry Like the Wolf” photos, the bulb of inspiration lit up and I thought “wouldn’t it be cool to make something with these ?”.